 - 2 whole carrots peeled and finely diced

 - 3 teaspoons fresh thyme plus more for serving

 - 1 teaspoon kosher salt

 - 2 cups wild rice blend I like Ralston’s Nature's Blend

 - Preheat oven to 425 degrees F.

 - In a large, oven-safe skillet over medium heat, add olive oil and butter.
-Once the butter has melted, add onions, celery, and carrots.
+Once the butter has melted, add onions, celery, carrots, and garlic.
 Cook until fragrant, 3-4 minutes.
 Add thyme, red pepper flakes, salt, and pepper.
 Add the wild rice and cook for 2-3 minutes.
 Pour 5 cups of water in with the rice and vegetables and bring to a boil.
 Cover and reduce the heat to low.
 Allow the wild rice mixture to cook covered for 45 minutes, or until the rice is tender.

 - Bake casserole in the oven for 20 minutes, or until the cheese begins to brown.
 Serve warm.